 The twins are ready for some fun!
-Laugh along as these cheerful siblings make some noise, read about rocket ships, seesaw, and more before they wave good-bye to the sun as it sets and head for home.
+Laugh along as these cheerful siblings make some noise, read about rocket ships, seesaw, and more before they wave goodbye to the sun as it sets and head for home.
 Pitch-perfect rhyming text from author Ellen Weiss and soft, engaging images from bestselling illustrator Sam Williams showcase the twins’ appealing personalities and capture all the joy of playtime!

 What makes two?
 All sorts of things.
 A bicycle’s wheels.
 A bluebird’s wings.
-And twins, as you can plainly see, Are just as two as two can be.
+And twins, as you can plainly see, are just as two as two can be.
 This brightly illustrated board book is a buoyant, bouncy ode to the joys of twindom.
 Perfect for children who are twins, and just as perfect for children who aren’t!

 For School-Age Twins

 Suppose there were 12-year-old twins, a boy and girl named John and Abigail Templeton.
 Let’s say John was pragmatic and played the drums, and Abigail was theoretical and solved cryptic crosswords.
-Now suppose their father was a brilliant, if sometime confused, inventor.
+Now suppose their father was a brilliant, if sometimes confused, inventor.
 And suppose that another set of twins—adults—named Dean D. Dean and Dan D. Dean, kidnapped the Templeton twins and their ridiculous dog in order to get their father to turn over one of his genius (sort of) inventions.
 Yes, kidnapped.

 Told as a series of interviews, screenshots, text messages, and social media bursts, The Tapper Twins Run For President tops the antics of the real 2016 elections!
 Claudia Tapper wants to become President of the United States someday.
-She’s the sixth grade class president, and has every reason to presume she’ll get reelected.
-Reese Tapper could not care less about student government–until he learns becoming class president is his best shot at overturning a hated new rule.
+She’s the sixth-grade class president and has every reason to presume she’ll get reelected.
+Reese Tapper could not care less about student government—until he learns becoming class president is his best shot at overturning a hated new rule.
 And thus, the greatest political rivalry in Culvert Prep history is born!
-In a tangle of evil-genius advisers, meddlesome best-friends, negative campaign attacks and outrageously funny missteps, Claudia and Reese duke it out to see who will rule the school.
+In a tangle of evil-genius advisers, meddlesome best-friends, negative campaign attacks. and outrageously funny missteps, Claudia and Reese duke it out to see who will rule the school.

 For Older Twins

-Ruby Holler – Sharon Creech (Author)
+Ruby Holler by Sharon Creech (Author)